 The City of Red Deer has signed the Period Promise Policy Agreement with the United Way.
 This signals our commitment to providing stigma-free access to free menstrual products to employees, guests, clients and the general public.

-By mid-June, we expect to have product dispensers installed in all washrooms and change rooms in these facilities – women’s, men’s and gender-neutral facilities.
+In June 2022, product dispensers were installed in all washrooms and change rooms in these facilities – women’s, men’s and gender-neutral facilities.
 Providing products in all washrooms provides greater access to products and helps to reduce the stigma around periods.
 Products can also be taken for friends or family.